alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 - man-portable air defence systems (MANPADs) to end users who aren’t states
 - non-civil nuclear supplies or materials to a country that’s not one of the other recognised nuclear weapons states (United States, Russia, France and China)

-##Apply for an export licence

-Within the EU you don’t need a licence if your goods are listed under Annex I.

-$CTA

-Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for an export licence.

-$CTA

-There's no charge for a licence.

-The [ECO reports and statistics website](https://www.exportcontroldb.bis.gov.uk) has information on how long licence applications usually take.

-ECO uses the [consolidated EU and national arms export licensing criteria](http://www.publications.parliament.uk/pa/cm201314/cmhansrd/cm140325/wmstext/140325m0001.htm#14032566000018) to decide whether to give a licence.

-ECO also looks at the ‘[incorporation factors](http://www.publications.parliament.uk/pa/cm200102/cmhansrd/vo020708/text/20708w01.htm#column_652)’ if the goods will be incorporated into military equipment which will then be exported to another country.

-###How ECO decides whether to give licences

-Decisions are partly based on where you’re exporting to.
+###Countries you can’t usually export to

-For example, ECO won’t usually give a licence if there’s an embargo on exporting military goods.
-Embargoed countries are:
+ECO won’t usually give a licence if there’s an embargo on exporting military goods.

+Arms embargoed countries are:

 - Argentina (if the goods will be used by the Argentine military)
 - Armenia and Azerbaijan (if the goods could be used on the border between the two countries, or in the Nagorno-Karabakh region)